lietu/jsis/README.md

 ## Requirements

  - Node.js (v0.6.7 has been tested)
- - ejs module for Node.js
+ - ejs and iconv modules for Node.js